katemae/esports-modeling/index.md

 Because we are predicting class based on *post-game* statistics, we have free reign on all columns since they are within the *"time of prediction"*.
 The post-game data that we will be using are the following:

 * `'position'`: The position that the champion was played in.
-This could be top, jungle (abbreviated to jng), middle (abbreviated to mid), bottom, (abbreviated to bot), and support (abbreviated to sup).
+This could be top, jungle (abbreviated to jng), middle (abbreviated to mid), bottom (abbreviated to bot), and support (abbreviated to sup).

 * `'gamelength'`: The length of the game in seconds.